-After a busy first year, we have harvested our first batches of seaweed from the sparkling waters off the Isle of Skye - a big milestone!
+After a busy first year, we have harvested our first batches of sugar kelp from the sparkling waters off the Isle of Skye - a big milestone!

 We have had a franticly exciting year of activity and progress: seeding the farm in winter 2020 with juvenile kelp propagated at our own small hatchery, and fitting out Ailsa (our new workboat) over the spring.
 After months of brainstorming, planning, resourcing and building of bespoke equipment, we harvested our first batch of pristine sugar kelp at the end of April 2021.
 It took us 2 days to harvest just under 2 tons of food-grade kelp, which was landed to Skye, with the assistance of our local HIAB hire company.
 Its good to know a man with a crane!